FlexibleSUSY/FlexibleSUSY/doc/observables/FlexibleDecay.rst

 In models distributed with FlexibleSUSY which support decays we do set it explicitly to :mathematica:`True`.

 Which decays are included is controled by :mathematica:`FSDecayParticles` variable.
+It's possible values are :mathematica:`Automatic` or a list of scalars present in the model.
-By default, it's set to
+By default it's set to

 .. code-block:: mathematica